You can use a TFTP server to PXE boot the ESXi installer, using PXELINUX and a PXE configuration file.

-Server with a hardware configuration that is supported with your version of ESXi.
-See the Hardware Compatibility Guide at http://www.vmware.com/resources/compatibility/search.php.
+- Server with a hardware configuration that is supported with your version of ESXi.
+See VMware Compatibility Guide at http://www.vmware.com/resources/compatibility/search.php.

 Use a native VLAN in most cases.
-If you want to specify the VLAN ID to be used with PXE booting, check that your NIC supports VLAN ID specification.
+To specify the VLAN ID to be used with PXE booting, verify that your NIC supports VLAN ID specification.

 - Create the /tftpboot/pxelinux.cfg directory on your TFTP server.

 - On the Linux machine, install PXELINUX.

 PXELINUX is included in the Syslinux package.
 Extract the files, locate the pxelinux.0 file, and copy it to the /tftpboot directory on your TFTP server.

 - Configure the DHCP server to send the following information to each client host:

 - The name or IP address of your TFTP server